SOTASHE/react-tender-app/README.md

 >  This website is a fully responsive react web app and it is also using the [React Router](https://reacttraining.com/react-router/) to its navigation.
 This webapp is also using [ the Tenders Guru API]([https://tenders.guru/hu/api],).
 Please do note that the the Tenders Guru API has some errors.
 Their data is not in a right formart.

-I had to pull the whole day then cleen it and place it on json server.
+I had to pull the whole data then clean it and place it on json server.
 Spent a lot of time doing that.